alexmacarthur/wp-better-resource-hints/README.md

 * Improve user interface.
 * Improve documentation.

+#### 1.1.1
+* Append plugin version to admin assets to ensure they're not cached after updates.
+* Fix miscellaneous UI-related bugs appearing in the admin.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.